Skip to main content

 Agent Booking Experience

 Your agents are already using Tern to plan their trips.
-Now, all they need to do is fill out their expected commission (if they weren't doing so already!), mark the activity as 'booked', and they'll be all set.
+Now, all they need to do is mark activities as "booked" for them to appear in your reconciliation dashboard.

 Filling out expected commission